 While online banks offer more interest, the only downside is that they don't have physical locations, which makes it difficult to do things like talk to a teller or deposit cash.

 See our list of Best Online Banks.

-Here are the top online banks that have highest savings accounts rates and free interest checking accounts:
+Here are the top online banks that have the highest savings account rates and free interest checking accounts:

-2. Think about certificates of deposit (CDs) or money market accounts
+6. Think about certificates of deposit (CDs)

 Again, it’s all about short-term access to cash.
 If you’re investing for less than five years, then consider placing your money in a CD with a maturity date that ends in five years.

-CDs currently earn a small amount of interest, however, any interest does add up.
+CDs currently earn a small amount of interest; however, any interest does add up.
 The downside is that once you lock into a CD with a specific maturity date, you’re committed to that.

 Money market accounts, on the other hand, offer more liquidity.